 Need Help?
 We are right here!

-Tableau 2FA (Two-Factor Authentication) or Multi-Factor Authentication (MFA) is an additional layer of security in which a user or an organizational employee have to provide two factors to gain access to the Tableau account.
-With Tableau TFA being enabled, anyone trying to login to your Tableau account from an unrecognized computer/device must provide additional authorization.
-Authentication starts with a user submitting his traditional username and password.
-Once the user successfully gets authenticated with the 1st step verification, configured 2FA (OTP over SMS, Push Notifications, Yubikey, TOTP, Google Authenticator etc) method prompts for 2nd-step verification.
-After successfully authenticating with both of the steps a user is granted with the access to the Tableau account.
-This extra layer prevents the unauthorized person from accessing the resources even if cyber attackers get to know your credentials.
+Tableau 2FA solution by miniOrange adds an additional layer of security to your Tableau Login.
+With Tableau 2FA being enabled, anyone trying to log in to your Tableau account needs to pass two authentication factors to get access.
+Tableau 2FA authentication starts with a user submitting his traditional username and password.
+Once the user successfully gets authenticated with the 1st step verification, configured 2FA (OTP over SMS, Push Notifications, Yubikey, TOTP, Google Authenticator, etc) method prompts for 2nd-step verification.
+A user who successfully completes both steps of authentication is given access to the Tableau account.
+Enabling 2FA will stop someone from using the Tableau account even if cyber attackers get your login information.

 miniOrange provides user authentication from various external sources, which can be Directories (like ADFS, Microsoft Active Directory, Azure AD, OpenLDAP, Google, AWS Cognito etc), Identity Providers (like Shibboleth, Ping, Okta, OneLogin, KeyCloak), Databases (like MySQL, Maria DB, PostgreSQL) and many more.

 Validate your Tableau domain (skip this step if you already have a verified Tableau domain)

 Get IdP Metadata Details to upload to tableau: